jhu-ip/cs220-f25/assign/midterm.md

 ### Pointilism

 Pointilism is a painting technique that uses distinct colored dots.
 You can read about it on [Wikipedia's entry on Pointilism](https://en.wikipedia.org/wiki/Pointillism).
 In this part, we would like to apply a pointilism-like effect to an input image.
 In order to accomplish this, we randomly select a small set (3%) of the pixels in the input image and apply the effect to them.
-To do so, imagine that each randomly selected pixel is at the center of a circle with a random radius of between 1 and 5.
+To do so, imagine that each randomly selected pixel is at the center of a circle with a random radius between 1 and 5 (inclusive).
 Now, applying the pointilism effect comes down to coloring all the pixels that reside in that circle with the same color as the color of the randomly selected pixel which is at the center of the circle.
 This gives the input image a cool "painting-like" look by creating a set of small filled circles (i.e., dots) across the image, where each dot is uniformly colored with the color of the randomly selected pixel which is located at the center of that dot.
 Note that if a randomly selected pixel is near or at a boundary, then you do not need to apply the effect to the parts that may extend past the borders of the image.

 For example, if we do: